Patient Forms

 Inlays & Onlays East Hanover, NJ

-Dental inlays and onlays are similar to a dental filling or tooth crown, used to restore teeth that are worn or affected by decay or other damage.
-Inlays and onlays can be made from a variety of durable materials such as resin, porcelain and/or gold.
+Dental inlays and onlays are similar to a dental filling or tooth crown, used to restore teeth worn or affected by decay or other damage.
+Inlays and onlays can be made from durable materials such as resin, porcelain, and/or gold.
 Inlays and onlays are a restorative dentistry treatment Dr. Upadya provides to New Jersey.

 Dr. Upadya also offers the option of same-day porcelain restorations with E4D technology.